naveed-khan10/STC89C52-Microcontroller-Training/README.md

 ## Task 7: LED control using buttons (polling)
 - Each button K1-K4 toggles LEDs D1-D4, respectively, using polling with debounce to ensure stable operation.

+## Task 8: LED control using buttons (interrupts)
+- Buttons K1-K4 control LEDs D1-D4 with interrupts or polling if interrupts are unavailable.
+- Debouncing is applied to ensure stable toggling for each LED.